 The 18 mile paved Mount Vernon Trail extends from Mount Vernon in Alexandria to Theodore Roosevelt Island in Arlington, paralleling the river and the George Washington Parkway.
 There are numerous parking areas and parks along the trail that allow for segment hikes or biking.
 We like the section near Dyke Marsh, which includes a nice stretch of boardwalk and a side path out to the marsh.
 Use caution if you’re on foot, as the trail is fairly narrow and heavily used by cyclists.

-The Windy Run hike offers nice river views and the payoff of a rock jumble and a small waterfall, on a segment of the Potomac Heritage Trail in Arlington, close to Washington DC.
+The Windy Run hike offers nice river views and the payoff of a rock jumble and a small waterfall.
+This segment of the Potomac Heritage Trail is in Arlington, just outside Washington DC.
 The 3.5 mile, out and back hike follows a level, mostly shady segment of the PHT as it passes between the George Washington Parkway and the Potomac River.
 Extend your trip with a walk around Theodore Roosevelt Island if time allows.

 Potomac Overlook Regional Park to Windy Run